graphsignal/graphsignal-python/README.md

 ### 4. Prediction Logging

-Log single or batch model prediction/inference data.
+Log single or batch model prediction/inference data to monitor data schema changes and drift.
 Computed data statistics are uploaded at certain intervals and on process exit.

 Log single prediction.